 Town Hall Square

 Take a diversion to Via Nicolaci to see the Church of Montevergini, with a concave façade framed between two towers, also designed by Sinatra.
-Both sides of the street are lined with some remarkable Baroque palaces, among which Palazzo Nicolaci stands out because of its balconies and decorations in the form of cherubs, horses, lions and grotesque figures.
+Both sides of the street are lined with remarkable Baroque palaces, among which Palazzo Nicolaci stands out because of its balconies and decorations in the form of cherubs, horses, lions and grotesque figures.

 Returning to the Corso Vittorio Emanuele you reach the imposing Church of the the Jesuit and the College attributed to Gagliardi, with the central portal surrounded by four columns.